ajahne/blog/_drafts/2018-6-3-what-not-to-do-in-1-on-1-meetings.md

 Early on in my career I did not even know that I was supposed to have 1-1 meetings, let alone how to conduct them.
 I was thrust into the role of tech lead.
 As with most new managers, I was not provided any training nor a clear set of expectations for my role.
 Up $%!# creak; no paddle.

 During the first few years, I did many things right (_I hope_ :P) and many things wrong (_I know_) in my 1-1 meetings.
 In Part 1 of this series I will focus on five things not to do with one on one meetings.
-With Part 2 focused on five things to do.
+With Part 2 focused on five things we should be doing.

 Let's grow!